Independent verification for AI citations

 ## serialization update

-drift switched serialization from JSON to MessagePack after benchmark runs showed 3x throughput.
+drift switched serialization from JSON to MessagePack after benchmarks showed 3x throughput.

 Claim · stored in SQLite + HNSW